fortehub/AlwaysOnExercise/II. Install OS and OS features such as Active Directory Domain Services, and so on.md

 -DatabasePath "C:\Windows\NTDS" `
 -DomainMode "Win2012R2" `
--DOmainName "type here the name of your domain" ` -DomainNetBiosName 'type here the name of your domain in Capital Letters" ` -ForestMode "Win2012R2" `
+-DOmainName "type here the name of your domain" ` -DomainNetBiosName "type here the name of your domain in Capital Letters" ` -ForestMode "Win2012R2" `
 -InstallDns:$true
 -LogPath "C:\Windows\NTDS" `